With sys.getsizeof()

 Woah… wait… why is this huge list only 48 bytes?

-You can see for yourself by using a list comprehension to create an actual list of numbers from the same range:
+You can see for yourself by using a list comprehension to create an actual Python list of numbers from the same range:

 import sys myreallist = [x for x in range(0, 10000)] print(sys.getsizeof(myreallist)) # 87632